You Oughta Be In Pictures

 “Keep your pretty head, son, or you’ll lose it.”

-Hollywood, the 1940s.
-A charismatic B-movie director auditions a young actor for a horror film whose lead has died under mysterious circumstances.
-He shares tales of exploitation, broken promises, sex, cults, and the fine line between artifice and truth.
-But on-screen horror isn’t real… is it?
+A charismatic film director auditions a young actor for a horror movie whose lead has died under mysterious circumstances.
+As he shares tales of exploitation, broken promises, sex, cults, and the fine line between artifice and truth, it transpires there may be a more malevolent eye than that of the camera in the room.
+But the horrors on screen were never real – were they?

 ★★★★